Josuto/monguito/README.md

 be a mix of instances of `Book`, `PaperBook`, and `AudioBook`.

-The magic of the polymorphism actually happens at `MongooseRepository`, a [Mongoose](https://mongoosejs.com/)-based _abstract_ repository class that implements `Repository`. `MongooseRepository` is a generic template that custom domain object-specific repository classes can extend from, thus releasing developers from having to write boilerplate code for the operations specified at `Repository`.
+The magic of the polymorphism actually happens at `MongooseRepository`, a [Mongoose](https://mongoosejs.com/)-based abstract repository class that implements `Repository`. `MongooseRepository` is a generic template that any custom domain object-specific repository class can extend from, thus releasing developers from having to write boilerplate code for the operations specified at `Repository`.
 This way, developers can benefit from the already implemented MongoDB CRUD operations logic and focus on writing the repository logic pertaining to their own domain.